In This Article

 Everywhere we went, we heard the same thing: People want customized rings.
 They want to stand out in a crowd.
-When it comes to options, there are custom stones, metals, setting styles, and cuts.
+When it comes to options, there are custom stones, metals, setting styles, and cuts — plus engraving and filigrees (delicate, intricate, ornamental work).
 Each of these warrants its own discussion.
 And each can potentially save you money.

 2) Colored Stones Stand Out

 While diamonds are still the no-brainer option — more than 80% of women get diamond engagement rings in the US, according to Vogue — a growing niche doesn’t want or expect to get a diamond.
 So what do the women in this group want?
 20 percent want a colored stone, 10 percent like the idea of a diamond look-alike, and 6 percent don’t even need a center stone (from a Brilliant Earth survey cited in Real Simple).
 The trend is backed up by a JCK survey.